-Exeter City are looking for better fortunes on their travels, on and off the pitch, as they make the trip to Harry Kewell’s Oldham Athletic.
+Exeter City are looking for better fortunes on their travels, as they make the trip to Keith Curle’s Oldham Athletic.

-Ahead of Saturday’s fixture here are a selection of Latics’ who could make the game that little bit harder.
+Ahead of Tuesday’s fixture here are a selection of Latics’ who could make the game that little bit harder.

 After the departure of Danny Rowe to Bradford in January, Exeter City fans would have been relieved to hear the dangerman depart.
 However, this season there have been more cogs to Oldham’s attacking machine.